simon-im-security/MEOW-Forensics-Toolkit/README.md

 ## License

 Licensed under the MIT License.
+See `LICENSE` for more details.

 ---